 Inbox by Gmail (2014 – 2019)

 Google launched Inbox as a Gmail offshoot with a more experimental slant.
 Innovative features like Smart Reply, snoozing, bundling, and much more gave the Inbox app an AI-powered edge over the standard Gmail client — at least until 2018.
 Gmail’s redesign incorporated most of Inbox’s smarts.
 Promises that the product would carry on as normal proved hollow as later that year Google called time on Inbox.
-Users have until March 2019 to switch to an alternative email app.
+It shut down for good in March 2019.
 Sad times.

 Google Play Editions (2013 – 2015)